Career Map: Geoscientist

 Access to the Geoscience Profession in Ontario

-This career map was updated in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade in September 2014.
+This career map was updated in collaboration with the Ontario Ministry of Citizenship and Immigration in September 2014.
 The information in this career map is a summary of information available on the APGO website.
 Please visit the APGO website at for the most detailed and current information about applying for membership.

 Copyright in this career map is held jointly by the Queen’s Printer for Ontario and the Association of Professional Geoscientists of Ontario, © 2014.
 This career map may be used or reproduced by any third party for non-commercial, not-for-profit purposes, as long as no fee, payment or royalty of any kind is charged by the third party for any further use or reproduction of the career map by any person.
 Any proposed commercial or for-profit use or reproduction of this career map requires a written licence from the Queen’s Printer for Ontario and the Association of Professional Geoscientists of Ontario.